BritCoder96/a-nerds-word/src/pages/06-24-2018-first-post/index.md

 Some posts will end up being reviews of books/shows/movies/games/cards I really enjoyed, while others will be a more general description of something really interesting that I discovered or accomplished.

-I'm also currently working on my first novel, and once I'm start getting closer to publication (hopefully soon), I'll be posting more about that journey.
+I'm also currently working on my first novel, and once I start getting closer to publication (hopefully soon), I'll be posting more about that journey.

 As with most blogs, you can use the tags to look for related content.